DanielPalacz/LibraryAPI/README.md

  - http://127.0.0.1:8000/api/schema/swagger-ui/
  - http://127.0.0.1:8000/api/redoc/

-For start play with Swagg
+For start play with Swagger.
+But first of all Authorize bu using 'token/' endpoint.

 ```